 According to the new mandate, employers will have to compensate employees for any time they take as sick leave.
 The way this is determined is according to the following:

 - Paid sick leave, when employees are non-exempt, will be tallied just like the normal pay rate is for a given work week.
 This will be when an employee utilizes this time.
 It also will be regardless of if the employee works overtime or not during that week.

 - Paid sick leave, when employees are non-exempt, will be tallied by the division of their total wages.
 This will not include any overtime paid out.
 It will be divided by the total amount of time worked within a pay period during the first 3 months of being employed.

 - Paid sick leave, when employees are exempt, will be tallied the same way that wages for other types of paid time off are conducted.

 Overall, this all means one thing for the amount of time that is taken as being paid sick time.
 It will have to be paid out according to what the normal pay rate is.
 This is true for the work week when the time off was used.
 Alternatively, it will be figured out by taking the average over a 3 month period of time.

 When a plan for PTO that was grandfathered in, the employer will have to allow it to be used to sick leave.
 It will also have to paid out at the same rate.
 Employers will have to make sure they are following the law.
 They can do so by ensuring sick time taken off gets paid out, as the law says it has to be.

 This new law is not addressing or impacting the way employers pay their employees according to current policies.
 Employers can pay out employees according to currently-present PTO plans for vacations and personal time for holidays.
 These payouts will have to be at a “base rate” which differs from paid sick time.
 In that case, the payout would have to be higher than the normal rate.
-Again, this is based on a given work week or a 3 month average for determining paid sick leave.
+Again, this is based on a given work week or a 3 month average.